-The new NOAA Coral Reef Watch (CRW) enhanced satellite 50 km (E-50) twice-weekly coral bleaching monitoring product suite presented here is an improved version of its current operational 50 km monitoring product suite that includes sea surface temperature (SST), SST anomaly, HotSpot, Degree Heating Weeks (DHW), and Bleaching Alert Area products.
-The E-50 provides two major improvements over the current operational 50 km product suite:
+The NOAA Coral Reef Watch (CRW) enhanced satellite 50-km (E-50) twice-weekly coral bleaching monitoring product suite presented here is an improved version of its current operational 50-km monitoring product suite that includes Sea Surface Temperature (SST), SST Anomaly, Coral Bleaching HotSpots, Degree Heating Weeks (DHW), and Bleaching Alert Area products.
+The E-50 provides two major improvements over the current operational 50-km product suite:

 Full Coastal Coverage: The E-50 produces the full CRW suite of satellite-based